 Online Reputation Management (ORM) is about understanding and managing our digital footprint (everything that can be seen or read about the school online).
-Few parents will apply for a school place without first 'googling' the school, and the Ofsted pre-inspection check includes monitoring what is being said online (Mumsnet is a favourite).
+Few parents will apply for a school place without first Googling the school, and the Ofsted pre-inspection check includes monitoring what is being said online.